Struggling to get interviews?

 Having a separate publications section is an important aspect of CV format.

-You can also include publications that are in a submitted or pending stage in your CV.
+You can also include unpublished publications that are in the “submitted” or “pending” stage in your CV.

 2. Determine which style guide to use

-Unlike resumes, CVs require strict adherence to specific style guides because citing sources is a regular requirement in graduate school and research positions.
+Unlike resumes, CVs require strict adherence to specific style guides.

-Include your CV publications using the proper style guide to demonstrate your knowledge of citation rules.
+List your publications using the proper style guide.

 3. Add your comprehensive list of publications

-Your publications section should run as long as necessary to communicate how much you know about a subject.
+Your publications section can be as long as necessary to include all of your publications.
 Depending on the amount of experience you have, your CV publications section may take up a page or longer.

 - Academic books